M-JARIDI/twitter-search-engine-react-app/README.md

 TWITTER_ACCESS_TOKEN_SECRET='your key'
 ```

-4. go to "/src/utlis/utils.js" and change the api url (line 4) to yours
+4. go to "/src/utlis/utils.js" of the WEB APP project and change the `API_URL` (line 4) to yours

-> you can find the REST API used in this projetct at : [twitter-search-engine-backend-ts](https://github.com/M-JARIDI/twitter-search-engine-backend-ts).
+5. To run in local : `npm start`

+- Don't forget to install modules `npm install` before running

 ---

-### Exercise :
+### Exercise Node.js / TypeScript + React :

+Object: Retrieve content from twitter api and display it on a dashboard Language: Node.js / Typescript + React (Redux if you want)

+### Part 1: API

+Build an API using Node / Typescript that has two endpoints :

+1. GET /search?q=<keyword> => it searches content related to the keyword on twitter
+2. GET /users/<user_id> => it gets the content related to the user on twitter
+   The output is an express app, and a readme explaining how to launch it.

+### Part 1: Web app

 Build a react app that consume this API and has the following functionalities :